thacherT1D/webdevstuff/Weekly_Plans/Week_09/Week_09_Plan.desc.md

 # Week 9 (June 20 - June 24)
 ## Weekly Objective

-- Objective 1
+- Normalize Data
-- Objective 2
+- Use Knex to interact with the database
 - Objective 3

 ---